 I Specialize in profiting using mispricing based on the methodology of Value Investing and Options Selling for the U.S. stock market.
 And I am planning to leverage on these two methodologies to run my equity fund in the future.

 What do you think value investing is?
 Do you think it is a sustainable method to profit from the stock market in the long run?
 I for one am of the belief that it is a sustainable method to profit over the long run from the stock market.

-Investment Track Records
+Investment Track Records (Updated Quarterly)

-Equities & Options [Long-Only, Bottom-Up Approach]
+Equities & Options [Value & Growth Oriented, Bottom-Up Approach]

 Note: The image shows the investment return performance if you have put your money in the S&P 500 and in my united states stock portfolio.
 They are calculated using a net asset value principle using the time-weighted factor of the deposit and withdrawal of funds (if any).
 It includes all realized profits from past capital gains, options premiums and dividends and current unrealized overall portfolio profit/loss.